Nemanja Miletić (footballer, born January 1991)

-Nemanja Miletić (Немања Р. Милетић; born 16 January 1991) is a Serbian professional footballer who plays as a defender for Omonia and for the Serbia national team.
+Nemanja R. Miletić (Немања Р. Милетић; born 16 January 1991) is a Serbian professional footballer who plays as a defender for Čukarički.
 He operates equally as a centre-back and right-back.

 Club career

 Sloga Kraljevo

 Born in Lešak, Miletić started playing football with Bane before moving to Sloga Kraljevo as a teenager.
 He made his first-team debut in the second half of the 2009–10 Serbian First League, appearing in two games as a substitute, as the club suffered relegation.
 In the following season, Miletić helped them win the Serbian League West and earn promotion back to the First League.
 He subsequently established himself as a first-team regular, making close to 100 appearances over the next three seasons (2011–2014).

 Borac Čačak

 After a trial with Vojvodina that ended without a contract, Miletić signed with Serbian SuperLiga side Borac Čačak in July 2014.
 He played mainly as a backup in his debut season, making 16 league appearances and helping the club narrowly avoid relegation.
 In the following season, Miletić became a first-team regular under manager Nenad Lalatović, helping them to a best-ever start to a league season by placing second after the initial 17 rounds.
 He, however, sued the club over unpaid wages in late November 2015, alongside few other teammates.
 They subsequently eliminated league leaders Red Star Belgrade in the Serbian Cup round of 16 with a historic 5–1 away win.
 In January 2016, Miletić forgave a portion of the debt owed to him and left for Vojvodina.